Drive sales on autopilot with ecommerce-focused features

 Pros

-- Integrates with major form and ecommerce plugins
+- Integrates with major forms and ecommerce plugins

-- Forms built with accessible HTML, not proprietary builders
+- Forms can be built with accessible HTML, not proprietary builders

 - PHP API for custom integrations